tomaskrupka/Gripper/docs/index.md

-Gripper is a web scraping toolbox that operates in a browser window under its control, using the chrome devtools protocol (CDP).
+Gripper is a web scraping toolbox that operates in a browser window under its control, using the Chrome Devtools Protocol (CDP).

-The main focus is on modern SPAs that are hard to get a grip of.
+The main focus is on dynamic SPAs with background workers that are hard to get a grip of.

 Written in `C#` for `.NET`.